UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

        ...:     print("test called with: ", x)
        ...:     return x ** 2

-It simply returns the square of the passed-in value, but prints it as it does so -- so we can see when it is called.
+It simply returns the square of the passed-in value, but prints it as it does so, so we can see when it is called.
 If we use it in a list comp:

 .. code-block:: ipython